Funding and finance

 Efficacy and Mechanism Evaluation Programme

 The Efficacy and Mechanism Evaluation (EME) programme is a source of funding for clinical trials delivered through industry-academia-NHS collaborations that support the development and adoption of new treatments and devices.
 Within these studies, EME supports research in the mechanisms of diseases and treatments.
-EME is a partnership between the Medical Research Council (MRC) and NIHR.
-More information can be found on the EME website.
+EME is a partnership between the Medical Research Council (MRC) and the NIHR.
+More information about EME can be found on the NIHR website.

 Funding opportunities from MRC